Portable Electric Bear Fences For Any Adventure

 1. Optimal voltage.
 This is the electrical “pressure” in the fence that enables a connection with a bear.
 Use your voltage tester to see if dry conditions are lowering that potential (we explain here).
 You may have to water the ground stake and maybe the area outside where a bear would stand.

 2. Current fault.
-Look for any “short-circuit” where power from your fence is being rerouted or “leaked” to the ground via grass or a branch touching or too close to a line.
+Look for any “short-circuit” where energy is being rerouted from your fence or “leaked” to the ground via grass or a branch touching or too close to a line.

 If you hear a crackling fizzle noise or see light arcing off your fence, that’s a short.
 Disconnect the fence from the energizer before removing the problem.